beenotung/oklab/README.md

-# oklab
+# oklab.ts

-Convert between RGB and Oklab color space memory-efficiently in Typescript
+Convert between RGB and Oklab color space

 From [Björn Ottosson, A perceptual color space for image processing] (https://bottosson.github.io/posts/oklab/)

+## Features

-Implemented with in-place update to reduce memory overhead.
+- support in-place update to reduce memory overhead
+- support functional style (return new object if output object is not given)
+- out-of-the-box typescript support
+- support both node.js and browser (available on CDN)

 ## About Oklab color space

 Oklab color consists of three components:

 "L" is luminosity,
-"a" runs from green to red
+"a" runs from green to red,
 "b" runs from blue to yellow

 The Oklab color space is a perceptually uniform color space developed by Björn Ottosson.
 It attempts to fit the human visual system, offering a more accurate representation of color differences as perceived by humans.
 The space is designed in a way that similar colors are close together, making it easier to work with than more traditional color spaces like RGB.